AnyLog-co/documentation/training/advanced/Network setup - Part I.md

 # create ledger table
 create table ledger where dbms=blockchain
 ```
 Note: If SQLite is used, databases are created in `!dbms_dir`.
-The work directories are created with the command `create work directories`.

 6. Enable the TCP and REST services